zhiburt/tabled/README.md

 ### Split

-You can `Split` a table on a row or column to redistribute the cells beyond that point into a new shape with the provided point acting as the new, upper boundry in the direction selected.
+You can `Split` a table on a row or column to redistribute the cells beyond that point into a new shape with the provided point acting as the new, upper boundary in the direction selected.

 Adding this to a first example will result in the next table.